annotation/text-fabric/tf/docs/about/apps.md

 the corpus data, but a bit of nudging will usually improve the results of displaying structures of the corpus.

-For a list of current TF-apps, see `tf.about.corpora`.
+For a list of current corpora, see `tf.about.corpora`.

 ## Components